mmetcalfe/car-detection/README.md

 ### Deploy web-app to a DigitalOcean Ubuntu 15.10 x64 server:

 Note: The droplet tested had the following specs.

 $20/mo, 2GB Ram, 2 CPUs, 40GB SSD Disk, 3 TB Transfer, New York 2, Ubuntu 15.10 x64

 Add this script to User Data when creating the droplet: https://github.com/digitalocean/do_user_scripts/blob/master/Ubuntu-14.04/web-servers/lamp.yml

-Note: See the following for an guide of the NodeJS installation below. https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server
+Note: See the following for a guide on the NodeJS installation below. https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server

 Install the following: